sunny-pebreja/mycode/README.md

-# This Repository is to share mycode related to Docker Jenkins and Kubernetes files, Not applicable to sharing the code because i am not have a developer
+# This Repository is to share mycode related to Docker Jenkins and Kubernetes files